giellalt/dict-sme-nob/2012_dict/00_readme.txt

- ==> TO CHECK: they are not in the paradigme at all (because of commenting them out from tag-not-save.regex): no, because of some Use/NVD-tag that has to be added.
+ ==> TO CHECK: they are not in the paradigme at all (because of commenting them out from tag-not-save.regex): no, because of some Use/NVD-tag that has to be added. ==> la til Use/NVD i verb-codes og nå fungerer dette.

 L_REF
 8. plassering av l_ref: